Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: EXPERIMENTS

+\paragraph{Compared methods and implementation details.} We compare \FLT~with the regular Performer as well as the most competitive competitor from Sec. \ref{sec:lm}, \textit{CosFormer} and \textit{log-linear Performer}.
+All tested ViTs consist of 12 layers with 12 attention heads in each layer.
+More details regarding model configurations and training are in the supplementary material.
+For our \FLT~variants, we apply Gaussian mixture RPEs (Sec. \ref{sec:topology}) with the number of Gaussian mixture modes $T$ set to 25 and the number of random features for RPE-encoding $r$ set to 64.

-The results are presented in Figs. \ref{fig:imagenet} and \ref{fig:beyond-imagenet}.
-The log-linear Performer architecture ran out of memory for $m=128$ and did not train when $m$ was reduced (with a fixed batch size of 4096) to fit the assigned memory.
-The Factor-Performer variant did not exceed the allocated memory, but also did not train due to the numerical instability of the Gram-Schmidt orthogonalization procedure applied to find an orthonormal basis of the action-spacee of $\mathbf{N}$.
-Hence these variants are not presented on the plots.
+\paragraph{Results.} The results are presented in Table \ref{tab:image}.
+The \textit{log-linear Performer} architecture run out of memory for $m=128$ and does not train when $m$ was reduced (with a fixed batch size of 4096) to fit the assigned memory.
+Thus, it is omitted in the comparison.
+Compared with the other two baselines, our \FLT~obtains strongest performances on all the three datasets.
+For instance, on ImageNet, \FLT~provides a $\mathbf{2.3}$\% accuracy improvement over the regular Performer; and is even $\mathbf{1.2}$\% better than the strong CosFormer baseline.
+The results demonstrate that \FLT~also works well on image data.

-For the $\mathrm{ImageNet}$ classification task, \FLT~provided a $\mathbf{2.3\%}$ accuracy improvement over regular Performer with the number of Gaussian mixture modes $T=25$ and the number of random features for RPE $r=64$ (Fig. \ref{fig:imagenet}).
-Additional ablations over $T$ and $r$ demonstrated that increasing $r$ improves accuracy, but more interestingly, this does not need to be the case when $T$ is increased.
-In fact the best \FLT~variant used only $T=25$ Gaussian modes and was substantially better than its counterpart with $T=50$ (and the same $r=64$).
-This suggests that even though increasing $T$ also increases model expressiveness, it might make training more difficult.

-Fig. \ref{fig:beyond-imagenet} shows that \FLT~provides improvements also on other datasets, though the gains vary.
-We also present there the performance of \FLT, as compared to the Performeer, on the $\mathrm{ImageNet}$ dataset, but for the modified ViT model, the so-called \textit{Universal Transformer} \cite{universal-tr}.

-In all the experiments from Fig. \ref{fig:beyond-imagenet} we applied at most $T=50$ Gaussian modes - a negligible overhead in terms of the total number of parameters of the architecture.

-The comparison of the training time of the regular Performer and the \FLT~architecture on all considered image datasets as well as the number of Transformer steps per second for both architectures is presented in Table \ref{tab:efficiency}.
-Total training time includes the preemption periods that are not related to the time complexity of the mechanism.
-We see that in practice \FLT~has speed comparable to the regular Performer and in fact is faster on two out of four datasets.